AubieSat-1 (AS-1 / AubieSat Oscar 71 or AO-71 )

 437.475 MHz CW, 800mW 20wpm (for 20 sec total) Every 1 min (Unless AS-1 is in outreach mode)

+and active.
 AS-1 is scheduled to launch on 28 October 2011 from Vandenberg Air Force Base in California.

 Every 1 min (Unless AS-1 is in outreach mode)